Breathin: Recording and composition

 Grande wrote "Breathin" with Savan Kotecha, Peter Svensson, and its producer Ilya Salmanzadeh.
 Her vocals were recorded by Sam Holland and Noah Passovoy at MXM Studios in Los Angeles, California, and Wolf Cousins Studios in Stockholm, Sweden.
 Cory Bice and Jeremy Lertola provided recording engineer assistance.
 Serban Ghenea, assisted by John Hanes, mixed the song at MixStar Studios in Virginia Beach, Virginia.
 Randy Merrill then mastered the song at Sterling Sound in New York City, New York.

-"Breathin" is a dance-pop song backed by synthesizers and keytars.
+"Breathin" is a dance-pop and electro-R&B song backed by synthesizers and keytars.
 It is 3 minutes and 18 seconds long.
 The song features an upbeat rhythm, incorporating disco and EDM elements into its production.
 It depicts Grande in the middle of a panic attack, and it features shifts in dynamics or volume to evoke the feeling of anxiety.
 The song opens with a voice recording played backwards—when reversed, it reads "Tonight's your special night, do something magical."

 The lyrics center around Grande's experiences with anxiety after going through the Manchester Arena attack.
 She describes the feeling in various ways: "Feel my blood runnin', swear the sky's falling / How do I know if this shit's fabricated?"
 As seen in one verse, Grande looks up to find "the whole room spinning" due to feeling drained of energy.
 In the hook, which she performs with airy vocals, she sings "just keep breathin' and breathin' and breathin' and breathin'", repeatedly reminding herself to stay grounded in reality.
 Some music journalists drew connections between the lyrical themes and how Grande's mental well-being had been impacted by her break-up with Miller and his subsequent death.

 Critical reception

 "Breathin" received critical acclaim from music critics.
 Jillian Mapes from Pitchfork said that Grande turned "the melancholy of Drake into a meditation on anxiety with 'Breathin'".
 Many music critics called "Breathin" a highlight of Sweetener.
 They praised the song for its upbeat arrangement, as well as its approach to discussing anxiety, commending the personal lyrics and its advice to practice self-care.
 Rolling Stone's Ilana Kaplan highlighted the lushness of its production and the relatability of its depictions of panic, and she cited it as "one of Ariana's finest moments as an artist".
 Crystal Bell wrote for Teen Vogue: "'Breathin' embodies so much of what makes the Sweetener era so impressive: It channels pain into perseverance.
 A pop star can't save you, but she can give you the soundtrack to save yourself."
+In 2021, The Guardian ranked the song number 10 on their list of the 20 greatest Ariana Grande songs, and in 2022, Rolling Stone ranked the song number 11 on their list of the 50 greatest Ariana Grande songs.